wechaty/docusaurus/docusaurus/docs/api/wechaty-message.md

 ### message.room\(\) ⇒ `Room` \| `null`

-* It gets the room from the message.
-* If the message is not in a room, then will return `null`
+By using the `message.room` you get the room from the message.If that particular message is not in a room, then will return `null`.

 ### Example